sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/acsai/info/third-year/Internship/introduction-to-internships.md

 11. The training project, with all signatures, is returned to the student.
 12. All documentation must be submitted to the administration via the [Google Form](https://goo.gl/forms/kzYh7zgvCvKHFnyA2), along with the other required forms: the [authorisation form for the transfer of personal data to companies and institutions for placement purposes](https://drive.google.com/file/d/16Ujgdm4QnE_AFEIdvTU0MPmXR5LgTuIh/view?usp=sharing) (optional) and the [declaration of acknowledgement of the guidelines on anti-plagiarism control](https://drive.google.com/file/d/1hIkCi8PQZe9faZGZ00ZuqZtFVH8QeSHs/view?usp=sharing).
 13. The internship can begin.
 It is advisable to check with Professor Gorla that all documentation is in order.

+### How to request recognition of previous work activity

+To request recognition of previous work activity, contact **Professor Daniele Gorla** ([gorla@di.uniroma1.it](mailto:gorla@di.uniroma1.it)).
+The assessment may require:

+- the employment contract;
+- the identification of a single product developed entirely by you, together with a short description of the work you would like to have recognised as your internship and final project;
+- a statement from your company supervisor confirming that the work was carried out entirely by you and not as part of a team;
+- confirmation that no confidentiality or non-disclosure restrictions prevent you from adequately describing the work and including significant portions of code in the report.

+The internship report and all graduation procedures remain compulsory.
+This route generally tends to receive a limited graduation score, indicatively **no more than 4 or 5 points out of the 9 available**.
+This is only a general indication: the actual score depends on the quality of the work and the graduation committee's assessment.

 ## On the day of the graduation session